Shearless barriers in the conservative Ikeda map: The model

 The Ikeda map was originally proposed to describe the dynamics of a laser pulse in a nonlinear optical cavity \cite{Ikeda1979,Ikeda1980}.
 The system, normalized to dimensionless form \cite{Hammel1985}, is expressed in terms of a complex variable $z=x+iy$ as:

 where the modulus and phase of $z_n$ represent the amplitude and phase of the $n$th laser pulse exiting the cavity.
 The parameter $A$ represents the laser input amplitude, while $B$ is a damping parameter related to the reflection properties of cavity mirrors.
 The detuning of the empty cavity is given by $\theta$, and the detuning due to the nonlinear dielectric medium is described by $\phi$.
+Another interpretation of the Ikeda map is as an approximation to the stroboscopic map of a driven nonlinear oscillator \cite{KUZNETSOV2001,Kuznetsov2008}.

-Using Euler's formula, Eq. (\ref{eq:complexIkeda}) can be decomposed into its real and imaginary components, yielding the two-dimensional map
+Using Euler's formula, Eq. (\ref{eq:complexIkeda}) can be decomposed into its real and imaginary components, yielding the two-dimensional map:

 where we have set $A=1$ for simplicity.
 The angle $t_n$ is given by: